arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 `myFunction()` execution duration can be measured by setting a GPIO pin to be driven to a high logic level when its execution begins; when `myFunction()` execution ends, the GPIO pin can be driven to a low logic level.
 An oscilloscope can then provide information if the function execution took precisely the defined time, longer or shorter than expected, or if it has any unaccounted electrical behavior that changes the expected behavior.

-Now let's talk about **wireless communications**.
-Wireless communications are a key feature in the development of new Internet of Things (IoT) devices with different requirements or specifications and for different purposes.
+Now let us talk about **wireless communications**.
+Wireless communications are a key feature in developing new Internet of Things (IoT) devices with different requirements or specifications and for different purposes.
 Wireless communication is present on many embedded systems, and Arduino® hardware is no exception for this feature.
 The question now is: how do we debug wireless communications between devices?

 A simple technique used to debug wireless communications between devices consists of using **acknowledge flags**.
 Acknowledge flags are used to verify successful communication between devices; this process is found on physical communication layers, such as I2C or SPI, providing the present status between these devices.
 It goes the same for wireless communication between devices.
-Due to different protocol types in wireless communication, acknowledged methods may differ.
-The easiest way to confirm that the data exchange was successful is to check the log on each end device.
+Due to different protocol types in wireless communication, acknowledged methods may differ; the easiest way to confirm that the data exchange was successful is to check the log on each end device.
 So why would we need to debug on a radio frequency spectrum that is working correctly?
 It is to verify that the transceiver configuration is correct, mainly its transmission power.

 There are several software to assist this process and one of them is GQRX supported on OSX and Linux.
 For the Windows operating system, AirSpy could be software of choice to assist for this type of task.
 The SDR via USB stick can be used as a low cost spectrum analyzer, using the user's computer as a hot for radio station.
 The devices to be debugged are powered on while SDR takes care of catching any present transmission on the air and display it on the screen.